 Tour du Mont Blanc

-What is the terrain and altitude like?
+What is the terrain and altitude like on the Tour du Mont Blanc?

 How Difficult is the Tour du Mont Blanc?